robotraconteur/robotraconteur_standard_robdef/docs/info_files/robot.md

 Type: List&lt;[Vector3](geometry.md#vector3)&gt;

-The "H" matrix of the kinematic chain.
-The "H" matrix contains the unit vector of the joint axes.
+The "H" list of vectors of the kinematic chain.
+The "H" list contains the unit vector of the joint axes.

 ### P

 Type: List&lt;[Vector3](geometry.md#vector3)&gt;

-The "P" vector of the kinematic chain.
-The "P" vector contains the position of the joints in the previous joints' coordinate system.
+The "P" list of vectors of the kinematic chain.
+The "P" vectors contains the position of the joints in the previous joints' coordinate system.

 ### link_inertias